llewellynmeldrum/http-server/README.md

 The VPS has `fail2ban`, `gcc`, `make`, and the prior mentioned `nvim` and `fastfetch`.
 Thats about it.
 It has like 2G of ram so i'm trying to keep it light.

+I set up the VPS with an 'elastic' IP address, which is just some sort of weird static IP address.

+Using the Security Groups feature, I created a group which accepts two types of TCP connections:
+- ANY coming from port 80, to allow for anyone to make HTTP requests,
+- ANY devices in my home network on port 22, to make SSH connections.

+This means the only real layer of security I have from DDOS or anything along those lines is fail2ban.

+Since there are no forms or databases on the website, and much less anything private or important, I think this is fine.

 #### VPS Specs:

 ```python